top of page

 Office Hours

-Wednesday 3:30 PM - 5:30 PM (In-Person North or Remote)
+Wednesday 4:00 PM - 6:00 PM (North Campus In Person or Remote)

-Thursday 12 PM - 3 PM (In-Person Kendall or Remote)
+Thursday 5:00 PM - 7:00 PM (Kendall Campus In Person or Remote)

 Office hours help students seek clarification and support on assignments, discussions, lectures, and projects.
 Office hours are not, however, a substitute for missed classes.
 Though these are my official office hours, the remote environment affords me much additional flexibility throughout the week; if these hours do not work, please contact me, and I would be happy to accommodate you at a different time.